biblius/hextacy/README.md

 ## **Architecture**

-The following is the server architecture intended to be used with the various alx helpers, but in order to understand why it is built the way it is, you first need to understand how all the helpers tie together to provide an efficient and flexible architecture.
+The following is the server architecture intended to be used with the various xtc helpers, but in order to understand why it is built the way it is, you first need to understand how all the helpers tie together to provide an efficient and flexible architecture.

 Backend server development usually, if not always, consists of data stores. *Repositories* provide methods through which the application's *Adapters* can interact with to get access to database *Models*.